Mowje/hpka/README.md

 * The user's computer
 	* Uses a properly implemented HPKA client
 	* Is not infected by malware
+	* Can re-use the same HPKA payload as long as it is younger than 120 seconds
 * The service uses [HSTS](http://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) or a [Tor hidden service](https://www.torproject.org/docs/hidden-services).
 Equivalently, we must not be able to eavesdrop on a connection between the server and the client
 * We assume that the security level provided [DSA](http://en.wikipedia.org/wiki/Digital_Signature_Algorithm), [RSA](https://en.wikipedia.org/wiki/RSA_(algorithm\)) and [ECDSA](https://en.wikipedia.org/wiki/ECDSA) signature schemes is valid.
 Also we assume that the [most common curves](http://www.secg.org/collateral/sec2_final.pdf) are safe in case we choose to use ECDSA.
 * Assumptions about the server: